jidongbsu/cs452-device-driver/README.md

 You will be completing the toyota.c file.
 You should not modify the toyota.h file.

-**Warning**: To install the module, run *make* and then *sudo insmod toyota.ko*; to remove it, run sudo *rmmod toyota*.
-Yes, in *rmmod*, whether or not you specify ko does not matter; but in *insmod*, you must have that ko.
+**Warning**: In previous assignments, we learned that we can use *sudo insmod* to install a kernel module, and use *sudo rmmod* to remove the kernel module.
+Please do not use these two commands in this assignment.
+We have two scripts for you, to load the module, run *sudo ./toyota_load*, and to remove the module, run *sudo ./toyota_unload*. *toyota_load* does two things: install the module, and then created device files (/dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3); *toyota_unload* does two things: remove the module, and then delete these 4 device files.

 Four testing programs (toyota-test[1-4].c) are provided.
-Refer to the expected results section to see what are expected when running these testing programs.
+Refer to the [Expected Results](#expected results) section to see what are expected when running these testing programs.

 ## The Main Driver